Paintball Guns and Ballistic Goggles: A Tactical Combination

 Edited By: Anni Delfaro

-Air guns are notoriously hazardous to the eyes.
+Air guns are a notorious threat to the eyes.
 But new findings suggest these guns are harming more eyes than ever before.
-Eye injuries from paintball, pellet, airsoft and BB guns have risen by 50 percent since 1990 — even as injuries to other body parts become less common.
+Eye injuries from paintball, pellet, airsoft and BB guns have risen by 50% since 1990 — even as injuries to other body parts become less common.
 This is becoming even more problematic as peaceful protestors are targeted with paintball guns and other projectiles.

 Now, experts are calling for mandatory eye protection.